ReactiveCocoa/ReactiveSwift/README.md

  1. Add the ReactiveSwift repository as a [submodule][] of your application’s repository.
  1. Run `git submodule update --init --recursive` from within the ReactiveCocoa folder.
- 1. Drag and drop `ReactiveSwift.xcodeproj` and
-    `Carthage/Checkouts/Result/Result.xcodeproj` into your application’s Xcode
-    project or workspace.
+ 1. Drag and drop `ReactiveSwift.xcodeproj` into your application’s Xcode project or workspace.
- 1. On the “General” tab of your application target’s settings, add `ReactiveSwift.framework`, and `Result.framework` to the “Embedded Binaries” section.
+ 1. On the “General” tab of your application target’s settings, add `ReactiveSwift.framework` to the “Embedded Binaries” section.
  1. If your application target does not contain Swift code at all, you should also set the `EMBEDDED_CONTENT_CONTAINS_SWIFT` build setting to “Yes”.